ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 SCONE packets could be stripped from datagrams in the network, which cannot be reliably detected.
-This could result in a sender falsely believing that no network element applied a throughput advice signal.
+This could result in a sender falsely believing that no SCONE Network element applied a throughput advice signal.
 Senders will therefore proceed as though there was no advice.

 ## Interactions with Congestion Control